masinette/masinette.github.io/index.md

 ### 🎬 [Movie Awards](https://masinette.github.io/shopify-shoppies/)

-The Movie Awards allow you to choose up to five of your favourite movies for the Shoppies Movie Awards!
+The Movie Awards allow you to choose up to five of your favourite movies for the 'Shoppies' Movie Awards!

 ## Tools
  Single Page app, built with  React, HTML, CSS, OMDb API